 Page was assembled by Csilla Dovicsin-Péntek and Béla Selmeci

-IN MEMORIAM - Significant contributors to the HUN-REN Wigner Research Center for Physics
+IN MEMORIAM - Significant contributors to the HUN-REN Wigner Research Centre for Physics